tezos/tezos-mirror/docs/introduction/howtouse.rst

 Once it receives a block with the operation inside it will return the receipt.

-It is advisable to wait several blocks to consider the transaction as final, for an important operation we advice to wait 60 blocks.
+It is advisable to wait for several blocks to consider the transaction as final, for an important operation we advise to wait for 60 blocks.

 In the rare case when an operation is lost, how can we be sure that it will not be included in any future block and re-emit it?